Research

 Are elected politicians treated more leniently when facing criminal charges?
 I present evidence of judicial discretion in the world's largest democracy, India.
 I analyze whether pending criminal cases of politicians marginally winning the election are more likely to be closed without a conviction compared to cases from politicians marginally losing the election.
 I find that winning office increases the chances of a favorable outcome only for politicians from the ruling party.
 Evidence suggests that the misuse of executive powers and witnesses turning hostile are among the main explanations for this result.

-Asymmetric Crime Dynamics and social interactions (R&R Journal of Law, Economics, and Organization)
+Asymmetric Crime Dynamics in and out of Lockdowns, The Journal of Law, Economics, and Organization, forthcoming.

 Media converage: IMPRI India